Inventrom/bolt-sdcard-files/README.md

 # bolt-sdcard-files
-These are default files to be stored on the SD card of the Bolt IoT platform.
+These are the default files to be stored on the SD card of the Bolt Device.

-Usages
+Usage
 - Copy all the files on SD card
-- Make sure all the files are within root of  SD card
+- Make sure all the files are within root folder of the SD card
 - You can also use distribution version for compressed files.

 Suggestion
-- If you are facing any bug then raise a issue.
+- If you are facing any bugs then raise a issue.
 - You can also fork us to improve bolt files